Internet of Things

 The Internet of Things (a/k/a "IoT") is the next evolution and is making a remarkable impact on technology.
 Devices are now able to communicate with each other through embedded sensors that are linked by wired and wireless networks.
 For example, they include thermostats, automobiles, or pills that permit a physician to monitor the patient's health.
 Technology advancements allow networks and objects they connect to become more intelligent.
 The factors that are currently driving growth, include, development of smart cities, smart cars, and smart homes.
 In fact, some companies have predicted that in the near future more than 40 billion units will be connected to the Internet.
 However, there are concerns with privacy, security, and regulation.

-In general, the Internet of Things is governed by information that's stored by devices without human intervention.
+The Internet of Things is governed by information that's stored by devices without human intervention.
 So, privacy may be compromised through different technologies.
 Also, devices may not interact well due to development on incompatible platforms (i.e., lack of interoperability).
 The Federal Trade Commission has issued a report that urges companies to adopt best practices to address consumer privacy and security risks.

 Now, wearable technology is able to generate constant, convenient, seamless, portable, and hands-free access to electronics and computers.
 This technology can be used in the military, law enforcement, entertainment, and healthcare industries.
 However, with every benefit comes a risk (e.g., violation of privacy rights).
 Drones (i.e., flying robots) are being used by military and non-military persons.
 These flying robots (e.g., UAS/UAV) are remotely-piloted autonomous systems.
 They are useful for covert operations.
 However, adapting to new devices has not been easy for society due to concerns over privacy, security, and regulation.